 Using Mouthwash regularly is an excellent way to keep your teeth and gums healthy and strong, but only if you use it properly.
 Here is the thing, there are many people who do not know how to properly use it.
-If you think you are using it the way it was meant to be, you will be surprised after reading what dentists at Your Celebrity Smile have to say.
+If you think you are using it the way it was meant to be, you will be surprised after reading what dentists at Celebrity Smiles & General Dentistry have to say.

 All Mouthwashes Are Not Made Equal